Trend or Truth: Is Sourdough Bread Actually Healthier?

 Is sourdough a good choice for people avoiding gluten?

 Now there are different reasons people choose a gluten-free diet.
-Some people avoid it out of preference, some have a gluten sensitivity, while others have celiac disease (a much more severe autoimmune disease where your intestines become damaged by gluten).
-My husband and daughter both have a familial history of celiac disease, and since neither tolerate it, we avoid it all together.
-And since I am not about cooking different things for everyone, we all eat pretty much completely gluten free.
+Some people avoid it out of preference, some have mild gluten sensitivities, while others have celiac disease (a much more severe autoimmune disease where your intestines become damaged by gluten).
+My husband and daughter both have a familial history of celiac disease, and since neither tolerates it, we avoid it all altogether.
+And since I am not about cooking different things for everyone, we all eat pretty much completely gluten-free.
 With the exception of sourdough...

-And when I long-ferment sourdough products neither one of them have any issue with digestion!
+And when I long-ferment sourdough products, neither one of them has any issue with digestion!
+This happens because during the fermentation process, there is a breakdown of gluten.

 If you have a gluten intolerance, you may be able to have sourdough products without any issue.
-For most people it just depends on how the breads were prepared and their own health history.
-I know when my PCOS symptoms were more severe, i had a lot more food intolerances.
+For most people, it just depends on how the breads were prepared and their own health history.
+I know when my PCOS symptoms were more severe, i had a lot more food intolerances and digestive issues.
 But as I healed my body, reduced stress, and focused on nourishment, a lot of those intolerances resolved themself when my body began to heal.

 BUT, there is also gluten-free sourdough bread.
 This would mean that the starter culture and the recipe both avoid gluten-containing grains.
 You can purchase this gluten-free culture starter that is made with rice flour!
 In that case, those products would be considered safe for anyone whether they have a non-celiac gluten sensitivity or celiac's.
 Again, it’s all about your personal health needs and how your body responds.